miyagi-dev/miyagi/docs/how-to/writing-mock-data.md

 ## Global mock data

 You can define global mocks by creating a `data.json` (`data.js` or `data.yaml`) in your [`components.folder`](/configuration/options#components).
 This mock data will be merged into your components mock data.
 The components mock data has higher priority, hence overwrites keys with the same name.

+You can also add definitions (see above) to the global mock data.
+When referencing them, you can do this with `data/#/$defs/…`.